-Children previously looked after abroad and subsequently adopted will be prioritised under Rule 1 if the child's previously looked after status and adoption is confirmed by Hertfordshire's "Virtual School".
+Children previously looked after outside England and subsequently adopted will be prioritised under Rule 1 if the child's previously looked after status and adoption is confirmed by Hertfordshire's "Virtual School".
 The child's previously looked after status will be decided in accordance with the definition outlined in The Children & Social Work Act 2017:

-- i. to have been in state care in a place outside England and Wales because he or she would not otherwise have been cared for adequately, and - ii. to have ceased to be in that state care as a result of being adopted.
+- i. to have been in state care in a place ... because he or she would not otherwise have been cared for adequately, and - ii. to have ceased to be in that state care as a result of being adopted.